2 kids among 6 dead in Montana highway pileup, 8 others hurt

 Before the pileup, storms popped up in central southern Montana between 1 and 2 p.m. and slowly began moving east, said Nick Vertz, a National Weather Service meteorologist in Billings.

-A so-called outflow — or a surge of wind that's produced by storms — flew about 30 miles (48 kilometers) ahead of the storms, Vertz said.
+A so-called outflow — or a surge of wind that’s produced by storms — flew about 30 miles ahead of the storms, Vertz said.

 Winds picked up quickly around the time of the crash, according to readings at nearby Big Horn County Airport.
-A 40 mph gust (64 kph) was recorded about 15 minutes before the crash was reported and in less than an hour another burst of wind hit 64 (103 kph).
+A 40 mph gust was recorded about 15 minutes before the crash was reported and in less than an hour another burst of wind hit 64.

-The wind easily picked up dust — a product of recent temperatures into the 90s and triple digits over the last week — and reduced visibility to less than 1/4 mile (0.4 kilometers).
+The wind easily picked up dust — a product of recent temperatures into the 90s and triple digits over the last week — and reduced visibility to less than 1/4 mile.

 “If they looked up in the sky while they’re in Hardin, they probably didn’t see much of what you’d think of for a thunderstorm cloud, maybe not even much at all,” Vertz said.
 “It was just a surge of wind that kind of appeared out of nowhere.”